Skip to content

 Cultural Appropriation Considerations

 This is worth mentioning.
 Grillz have specific cultural significance in Black communities, particularly within hip-hop culture.
-If you're not part of that culture, wearing grillz can come across as appropriative, especially if you're treating them as a costume or trend without understanding their cultural weight.
+If you are not part of that culture, wearing grillz can come across as appropriative, especially if you are treating them as a costume or trend without understanding their cultural weight.

-Tooth gems don't carry the same cultural baggage.
-They've been adopted across so many different groups that they're more neutral territory.
-Just something to think about before you commit to either option!
+Tooth gems do not carry the same cultural baggage.
+They have been adopted across so many different groups that they are more neutral territory.
+Just something to think about before you commit to either option.

 Final Thoughts